redhat-nfvpe/kni-ipi-virt/README.md

    EOF
    ```

-   If, if it's a master node that is stuck:
+  If it's a master node that is stuck:

    `export OS_CLOUD=metal3-bootstrap`